Towards an unified theory for testing statistical hypothesis: Multinormal mean with nuisance covariance matrix

 With similar arguments as in Theorems 2.1 and 3.1 of Sen and Tsai (1999), we may show that the UIT is similar and unbiased.
-Therefore by Corollary 2 of Lehmann (1986), the UIT is $\alpha$-admissible.
+Therefore by Corollary 2 of Lehmann (1986), the UIT is $\alpha$-admissible. ~~~~~~~~~~~~~Q.E.D.

-With arguments modified the proof of Theorem 4.3 a little bit, we also have the following:
+For the problem of testing $H_0$ against $H_{1{\cal O}^{+}}$, it is interesting to see whether the UIT are admissible in decision-theoretic sense.
+Our problems are under the set up of exponential family, Theorem 8 of Lehmann (1986), which states the conditions for tests to be $d$-admissible for the problems of testing against restricted alternatives, can be viewed as a generalization of Birnbaum (1955) and Stein (1956).
+Based on the results of Theorem 8, Corollary 2 of Lehmann (1986) and Theorem 2.1 of Tsai (2003) we prove the $d$-admissibilities of UIT for the problem (1.4).
+With arguments parallel to those in the proof of Theorem 4.3, we also have the following.

 {\sc Theorem 4.4}. {\it For the problem of testing $H_{0}: {\mbtheta} = {\bf 0}$ against $H_{1{\cal O}^{+}}: {\mbtheta} \in {\cal O}_{p}^{+} \backslash \{{\bf 0}\}$, the UIT is $d$-admissible.}

 {\sc Outline of the proof}.
 The acceptance region of UIT is